dojo/framework/src/widget-core/README.md

 ##### AfterRender

-Occassionally, in a mixin or base widget class, it my be required to provide logic that needs to be executed using the result of a widget's `render`. `WidgetBase` supports registering functions that opererate as an after aspect to the `render` function using a provided decorator `afterRender` or in non-decorator environments using the `addDecorator` API with `afterRender` as the key.
+Occassionally, in a mixin or base widget class, it my be required to provide logic that needs to be executed using the result of a widget's `render`. `WidgetBase` supports registering functions that opererate as an after aspect to the `render` function using a provided decorator `afterRender` or in non-decorator environments by calling the decorator method directly.

 *Using the `afterRender` decorator*